 Another beach I’d recommend in Montserrat is Bunkum Bay Beach which is small and secluded right in the middle of St Peters.
 There are no changing facilities at Bunkum Bay Beach, but it does have a beach bar with pool table.

-Isle Bay Beach located in the Southern part of Montserrat is another favorite.
-You can take in views of posh houses in Garibaldi Hill along with views of the Soufriere Hills Volcano.
+Isles Bay Beach located in the Southern part of Montserrat is another favorite.
+You can take in views of posh houses in Isles Bay along with Old Towne area along with views of the Soufriere Hills Volcano.
 And with shaded seating at the far end, Isle Bay Beach is a good picnic spot.
 Plus there is the Isle Bay Beach Bar which is a great place to hang out for drinks and a meal on the weekend.

 So which of these black sand beaches will you be checking out when you visit Montserrat?
 Whichever you chose, note that there are no lifeguards on duty at the beaches in Montserrat, so if the seas are rough, use caution when deciding whether or not to go swimming.
 It might be best to just to relax on the beach, soak up the views or take a stroll up and down the beach.